ServiceNow Implementation for Flawless ServiceNow Upgrade

 The "Upgrade Center" is one of the key features that help you plan and manage your ServiceNow instance during the upgrade process.

 The Upgrade Center contains three main factors that act as a single point to schedule and prepare for the upgrade.

 Upgrade Preview: Gives a preview of intended changes to your instance before starting the instance upgrade.

 Upgrade Monitor: Shows the status and progress of your instance during the upgrade.

 Upgrade History: Provides a summary of prior upgrades to your instance.

 Testing your ServiceNow Upgrade

 The biggest problems with the upgrading are the number of effects that an upgrade might have.
 Thus, it's essential to gradually upgrade your instances, starting with a development instance, moving to a test instance, and ending with a production instance.
-It results in a minimum impact on the day-to-day operations of your business.
+It results in a minimal impact on the day-to-day operations of your business.

 While testing, it's also important to make sure you have a way to track and cover any challenges that may arise so that they can be successfully addressed.
 Ensure to avoid rushing the testing process and re-examine each instance once you've upgraded to iron out any problems.

-After finishing your upgrade, take the time to sit down with your team and discuss what went well and not so well about the process.
+After finishing your upgrade, take the time to sit down with your team and discuss what went well and not so well in the process.
 It will help you consolidate what you have learned and smoothen the upcoming upgrade.